Back to blogUpdated · 3 min read

 Most businesses are built around one simple thing: human behaviour.
 If you know how people are going to act, you know how to give them the best service, right?

-The problem is that back in the day, some very old, very “clever” people decided to lump you and I into one simple box and build multiple business models, including insurance, around it.
+The problem is that back in the day, some very old, very “clever” people decided to lump you and me into one simple box and build multiple business models, including insurance, around it.
 This box even had a name: “Homo Economicus.”
 And even worse, this particular box expects people to be perfectly rational all the time.

 In their book Nudge: Improving Decisions about Health, Wealth, and Happiness, writers Cass Sunstein and Richard Thaler describe “Homo Economicus” as a creature who could “think like Albert Einstein, store as much memory as IBM's Big Blue and exercise the willpower of Mahatma Gandhi.”